 The DR@W groupLink opens in a new window focuses on empirical, theoretical and data-driven research into decision making.
 The group involves researchers from across Warwick and is funded by the Behaviour, Brain and Society Global Research Priorities.Link opens in a new window

 The DR@W forum is a regular seminar series for the presentation and discussion of research findings and theoretical concepts in decision-making science and policy.
 Please email us to suggest a speaker for a future event.
 To receive email reminders about the forum and other events, join the GRP BBS mailing list hereLink opens in a new window.

 Time: Thursdays, 14:15 - 15:45 UK time Location: Teams Contact: email us for more informationLink opens in a new window

-This will be a 4 day summer school for academics, practitioners, undergraduate and postgraduate students interested in behavioural science.
+We run this 4 day annual summer school for academics, practitioners, undergraduate and postgraduate students interested in behavioural science.
 We invite key speakers to discuss their research and run workshops with our attendees based around a core theme.

 Previous themes have been: